ArthurDevel/agentic-payments-hackathon-example-repo/README.md

-# Dat1 Example Repo for Agentic Payments Hackathon
+# Dat1 Test Repo for Agentic Payments Hackathon

 This repo is made to test out the capabilities of dat1 in preparation for the [Agentic Payments Hackathon in collaboration with Stripe](https://luma.com/f7gs82fe?tk=wx4evx).